Websites don’t just magically show up and rank on Googles first page.

 Aside from bringing traffic to your website or blog, backlinks also play a role in how Google ranks your website.
 Among the major ranking factors, backlinks play a significant role in helping Google understand how others view your site.

 Starting in the late 1990s, search engine algorithms have looked at backlinks as a vote of confidence from one site to another.
-In 2016, Google’s algorithm has an incredibly detailed way of looking at links and judging their quality.
+Google’s algorithm has an incredibly detailed way of looking at links and judging their quality.

 Let’s start with looking at the structure of a hyperlink: